-The Social Workers Registration Act 2003 requires that the Board undertakes a five yearly review of the Act and this is to occur during 2011/2012.
-The Board will also be taking into consideration feedback received from the public, the profession and employers of social workers on the issue of moving to mandatory registration as outlined in the Board discussion document released in early 2011.
-The Board will complete the review of its operation and policies as per section 104 of the Act and provide the Minister with a report in the first quarter of 2012.
+The Social Workers Registration Act 2003 requires that the Board undertakes a five yearly review of the Act and this review occurred during 2011/2012.
+The review to be presented to the Minister in the latter half of 2012 will reflect feedback received from the public, the profession and employers of social workers on the issue of moving to mandatory registration as outlined in the Board discussion document released in early 2011.